RedPRO16/GitHub_CV/README.md

 - Heroku, Netlify, Figma, Miro
 - Git, GitHub (including Pages and Actions), GitLab Engineering Information: Ansys , SolidWorks , AutoCAD , Pro Engineering , Catia.

-**Certificate Information**
-•	AutoCAD Course – 2002/3 months - Union of Chamber of Turkish Engineers
-•	Natural Gas Technic and Project Certificate (ZETACAD) - Union of Chamber of Turkish Engineers
-•	Lifting Technic And Project Certificate - Union of Chamber of Turkish Engineers
-•	LPG Station Responsible Manager Certificate - Union of Chamber of Turkish Engineers
-•	Plumbing Competence Project Certificate - Union of Chamber of Turkish Engineers

 ## **Achievements**
  Under my management of social media and e-commerce our company received award follow by two years from DBD (The Department of Business Development ) the most developed company award.
 Being team member which was  placed third position to build up electric bike in sustainable energy competition.